 Amounts received or receivable from grantor agencies are subject to review and adjustment by grantor agencies, principally the federal government.
 Any disallowed claims, including amounts already collected, may constitute a liability of the applicable funds.
-The amount, if any, of expenditures which may be disallowed by the grantor cannot be determined at this time although the City expects such amount, if any, to be immaterial.
+The amount, if any, of expenditures the grantor may disallow cannot be determined at this time, although the City expects such amount to be immaterial.

 The City of Coburg has elected the "reimbursement" basis for unemployment claims to the State of Oregon Department of Human Resources Employment Division.
-If a terminated employee collects unemployment compensation based upon earnings from the City, the City will be required to reimburse the State of Oregon for the amount of unemployment compensation paid.
+If a terminated employee collects unemployment compensation based upon earnings from the City, the City will be required to reimburse the State of Oregon for the unemployment compensation paid.
 Amounts billed by the State of Oregon are charged to expenditures but amounts for which the City is potentially liable as a result of claims not yet filed are unknown.